 Open three days a week from Easter Saturday to the last Sunday in September, on Wednesday, Saturday and Sunday afternoons, as well as Bank Holidays.

-Guided Tours on Wednesday, Saturday, Sunday and Bank Holiday afternoons at 2.00pm, 3.00pm and 4.00pm.
+Guided Tours are taking place on Wednesday, Saturday, Sunday and Bank Holiday afternoons at 2.00pm and 3.30pm tours.
 Gates open 20 minutes before each tour: Visitors can book and pay for tours online.

 Wimbledon is fortunate in having had a number of influential residents throughout its history who were determined to understand and conserve its rich heritage.